adidas/api-guidelines/asynchronous-api-guidelines/03_asyncapi_kafka_specs/b_guidelines.md

 ### Spec granularity

-In FDP all resources are grouped by namespace.
+In Fast Data Platform (FDP) all resources are grouped by namespace.

 For that reason specs **SHOULD** be created with a relation 1:1 with namespaces.
 In other words, every namespace will have an AsyncAPI spec including all the assets belonging to that namespace.

 Different granularities **MAY** be chosen depending on the needs.

 ### Meaningful descriptions

 All fields included in the specs **MUST** include a proper description.